IBMDevConnect/publiccloudsolutionsworkshop/Lab5-Scalable web application on Kubernetes/Volume/README.md

   - wordpress-deployment.yaml
 EOF
 ```

+Please make sure the indentation is correct .
+JSON file needs proper indentation.
-You can use vi editor as well to create /kustomization.yaml
+You can use vi editor as well to create ./kustomization.yaml
 We have configured al the resources , now we need to deploy them all
 use command ```kubectl apply -k ./```